• Skip to primary navigation

 Jump to Recipe Print Recipe

 Recently, my husband and I traveled to Bisbee, Arizona, for a weekend get-a-way.
 Although Bisbee is a small town in Arizona, this quaint little town offers many vegan options.
 The owner of the place we rented strongly recommended Cafe Roka, an elegant restaurant on Main Street in the middle of town.
 Of course, we made reservations in advance, and I ordered vegetable strudel, the vegan option on the menu.
+When we got home, I made a copy cat vegan vegetable strudel recipe that is to die for!

 Despite my concerns about finding anything vegan on the menu, I ate one of the best vegan meals of my life!
 In fact, to my surprise, Cafe Roka offers a vegan option as their nightly special.